+Is a visit to the incredible museums in Florence on your wish list?
 Florence is an utterly breathtaking city in the idyllic Italian region of Tuscany.
-But this famous location is not just a pretty face; it’s also highly renowned for being home to a plethora of sensational museums.
+But this famous location is not just a pretty face; it’s also home to a plethora of sensational museums.

-Whether you are a stickler for art, culture, history, or have a passion for all three, you will certainly find a museum to suit your interests in Florence.
+Whether you have a passion for art, culture, history, or all three, you will find a museum to suit your interests in Florence.
 Not only is this one of the most romantic places to visit in Italy, but it’s also a standout destination to learn more about the country’s past.

 With such an outstanding array of museums to choose from, it can be difficult to know where to start.
-So, we have created a guide to the best museums in Florence to help you decide which ones to visit on your trip to Italy’s Renaissance capital.
+We have created a guide to the best museums in Florence to help you plan your visit to Italy’s Renaissance capital.

 1. La Galleria Degli Uffizi (The Uffizi Gallery)